 School of Communication

-- Deen Freelon is Assistant Professor of Communication Studies.
-His substantive area of expertise is political communication, especially as it relates to citizen expression via digital technologies.
-He also has a strong interest in the use of computer programming as a research method to extract, preprocess, and analyze massive amounts of online data.
+Deen Freelon is an associate professor in the Communication Studies division.
+He has two major areas of expertise: 1) political expression through digital media, and 2) the use of code and computational methods to extract, preprocess, and analyze very large digital datasets.
 Freelon has authored or co-authored over 30 journal articles, book chapters, and reports, in addition to co-editing one scholarly book.
 His work has been funded by the Knight Foundation, the Spencer Foundation, and the US Institute of Peace.
-He is also the creator of ReCal, an online intercoder reliability application that has been used by thousands of researchers around the world; and TSM, a network analysis module for the Python programming language.
+He is the creator of ReCal, an online intercoder reliability application that has been used by thousands of researchers around the world; and TSM, a network analysis module for the Python programming language.
 He formerly served as a technology trainer, web designer, and multimedia consultant at Duke University.

 Ph.D., Communication, University of Washington (2012); MA, Communication, University of Washington (2008); BA, Psychology (with honors), Stanford University (2002).